Frequently Asked Questions

 Does an employee get paid while they are on pregnancy and/or parental leave?

-Should an employee be able to return to the same job?
+Should an employee be able to return to the same job after pregnancy and/or parental leave?

 Upon completion of the pregnancy and/or parental leave, the employer must reinstate the employee.
-The employee is entitled to receive the same, or a comparable position at the same wage, benefits and seniority including any increases the employee would have received if the leave had not been taken.
+The employee is entitled to receive the same position (or a comparable position at the same wage), benefits and seniority including any increases the employee would have received if the leave had not been taken.

 Is an employee entitled to be paid for sick leave?